Struggling to cope with finding balance in your life? Here are some of my musings entitled “Are you running your life?”

 How much of your day runs like a to-do list rather than one of pure enjoyment and fulfilment?

 One day, 18 months ago, as I sat by a riverbank, I contemplated my health issues, my life and what my next steps were going to be.

-I had this urge to raise awareness about two associated yet under-diagnosed and fairly common health conditions (what I now know to be Ehlers Danlos Syndrome and Dysautonomia).
+After my god-awful path to diagnosis, I had a need to raise awareness about two associated yet under-diagnosed and fairly common health conditions (what I now know to be Ehlers Danlos Syndrome and Dysautonomia).

 But I wanted to help others and touch people with something deeper.

 It was more than just my health experiences.

 I wanted to lift the lid on this epidemic of busy in our lives.
 Providing inspiration and help for those needing or wanting to slow down.

 So there I was, sitting by the river contemplating how to tackle this conundrum, and all of a sudden there she was.

 She appeared out of nowhere, almost as if designed for that particular moment.

 A gorgeous looking women dressed in all her running finery came round the corner, running rather prettily towards me…with a mobile phone stuck to her head!
 On a running social call.